mgaebler/drizzle-rest/docs/logging.md

 ./test-logging.sh
 ```

-This will start the server with verbose logging and make various API calls to demonstrate different log types.
+This will start the server with debug logging and make various API calls to demonstrate different log types.

 ## Integration Examples